bidhya/SWORD_Dashboard/Running_Notes.md

 # Running notes on changes made after forking
 Reverse Chronological Order

-## Mar 17, 2024
-- Round1 already merged to Main
+## Mar 17, 2024  --> merged to Main round1 and 2
 - code cleanup
 - start redesign of interface overlaying USGS stage over SWOT WSE
 - overlay USGS stage over SWOT WSE.
 - Added Datum as difference between minimum of SWOT and USGS_Stage
+- Pulling datums from USGS using pandas and converted to meters

 ## Mar 15, 2024
 - Display the gage Id correspondig to Reach.